German Cockroaches

 german cockroach on egg carton

-What attracts German cockroaches?
+What attracts German cockroaches the most?

 How do I get rid of German cockroaches?

-Because they are fast breeders and prefer to hide out in dark, hard to reach areas, it is best to contact a pest control company if you’re dealing with a German roach infestation.
+Because they are fast breeders and prefer to hide out in dark, hard-to-reach areas, it is best to contact a pest control company if you’re dealing with a German roach infestation.
 At Pine State Pest Solutions, we provide pest control solutions for German cockroaches, whether in residential or commercial environments.
-Our services are completed in a timely manner by highly trained, experienced and friendly pest control technicians.
+Our services are completed in a timely manner by highly trained, experienced, and friendly pest control technicians.
 Contact us for cockroach control that includes a customized treatment plan.

 Related Blogs